ohhsodead/FileMasta/README.md

 </details>
 <br>
 <details>
 <summary>How can I download files from WebCrunch?
-Do I need an special program?</summary>
+Do I need any special program?</summary>
 <br>
 You don't need a special program but it is very recommended.
-For example if you just click on the file link from your browser you can't see what is happening exactly between you and the web server (see previous question).
-So I would recommend to use a good web client that supports queuing or your favorite download manager, when you located the file you want to download just copy the shortcut by right clicking on the link and paste it on your web client or whatever, that its.</details>
+For example, if you just open the link in your web browser you can't see what is happening exactly between you and the web server (see previous question).
+So I would recommend to use a good web client that supports queuing or your favorite download manager, when you located the file you want to download just copy the link and paste it in your web client or whatever, that's it.</details>

 ## Prerequisites
 - [Material Design Icons (Powered by Google)](https://materialdesignicons.com/)